 - You can develop advocacy at different levels, according to the objectives of your advocacy actions.
-For instance, you may develop a campaign to improve women's or poor people's access to water and sanitation, by focusing at local or village level; but when you observe that the problem of access to safe water and sanitation is a major problem in the entire country, then you may develop this campaign at national level, or even try to involve stakeholders at international level.
-For strategic reasons and depending on the scale of action of your organization, you may develop advocacy actions at multiple levels.
-Multilevel advocacy demands good coordination and communication between stakeholders operating at these different levels.
+For instance, you may develop a campaign to improve women's or poor people's access to land or water, by focusing at local or village level; but when you observe that the problem of access to food is a major problem in the entire country, then you may develop this campaign at national level, or even try to involve stakeholders at international level.
+For strategic reasons, and depending on the scale of action of your organization, you may develop advocacy actions at multiple levels.
+Multi-level advocacy demands good coordination and communication between stakeholders operating at these different levels.
 It also requires that local organizations are interconnected with national and international networks through formal (membership) or informal (exchange of mails) links.
-For instance, many local NGOs, grassroots organizations and research institutions from Bangladesh, are members of the Gender and Water Alliance, and internationally of the Women's Major Group (WMG), which develops advocacy activities to promote changes at different levels towards gender equality.
-These kind of networks and interrelationships are important, because not only do they increase the legitimacy and relevance of advocacy work, they also enable: - Vital support between different levels (local, national, regional and global) and with other networks, such as: UNWomen, UNWater, CSW, UNEnvironment, UNEA, etc. - Joint research with partners on issues of common interest, targeting different audiences, - Coordinated actions on common objectives such as gender budgeting and gender responsive policy - Joint preparation for international policy conferences. - You can also develop advocacy activities using different approaches, each with specific objectives.
+For instance, many local NGOs, grassroots organizations and research institutions from different countries, are members of the Women's Major Group (WMG), which develops advocacy activities to promote changes at different levels towards gender equality.
+These kind of networks and interrelationships are important, because not only do they increase the legitimacy and relevance of advocacy work, but they also enable: - Vital support between different levels (local, national, regional and global) and with other networks, such as: UNWomen, CSW, UNEnvironment, UNEA, etc. - $\circ\;$ Joint research with partners on issues of common interest, targeting different audiences, - Coordinated actions on common objectives such as gender budgeting and gender responsive policy - o Joint preparation for international policy conferences. - You can also develop advocacy activities using different approaches, each with specific objectives.
 These are interrelated and can be used together for a transformative advocacy.